Neidonuo Angami

-Neidonuo Angami (born 1 October 1950) is an Indian social worker and one of the founders of the Naga Mothers' Association, a non governmental organization working for remedying the social problems in Nagaland, India.
+Neidonuo Dzüvichü (born 1 October 1950) is an Indian social worker and one of the founders of the Naga Mothers' Association, a non governmental organization working for remedying the social problems in Nagaland, India.
 She is reported to have been selected as one of the 1000 women shortlisted for the Nobel Peace Prize for 2005.
 She was honored by the Government of India, in 2000, with the fourth highest Indian civilian award of Padma Shri.